argumentcomputer/user-manual/src/02-setup.md

 Having `lurk` installed can help the reader with experimentation while going through the book.
 More detailed information on the features of the `lurk` app will be presented on a later chapter.

+## Recommended tooling

+* [lurk-vscode](https://github.com/argumentcomputer/lurk-vscode) is an extension for VS Code that provides syntax highlighting and interactions with the Lurk REPL

 ## Support

 In case of any trouble, we are available on our [Zulip server](https://zulip.argument.xyz).